edgedb/edgedb/docs/edgeql/funcops/string.rst

     Replace matching substrings in a given string.

-    Given an input *string* and a regular expression *pattern* replace matching substrings with the replacement string *sub*.
-Optional :ref:`flag <string_regexp_flags>` argument can be used to specify additional regular expression flags.
+    Given an input *string* and a regular expression :ref:`pattern
+    <string_regexp>` replace matching substrings with the replacement
+    string *sub*.
+Optional :ref:`flag <string_regexp_flags>` argument
+    can be used to specify additional regular expression flags.
 Return the string resulting from substring replacement.

     .. code-block:: edgeql-repl